duarte3333/CppModules/README.md

 2. Move Assignment Operator (`operator=(ClassName&&)`):
 Also introduced in C++11, the move assignment operator allows efficient transfer of resources from a temporary or expiring object to an already existing object.
 It is used in move semantics to enable efficient resource management and assignment.

-By following the Orthodox Canonical Form, you ensure that the class properly handles resource management, prevents issues such as double deletion or memory leaks, and provides correct behavior when objects are copied or assigned.
+By following the Orthodox Canonical Form, you ensure that the class properly handles resource management, prevents issues such as double deletion or memory leaks, and provides correct behavior when objects are copied or asis_signed.
 It promotes the principle of **RAII (Resource Acquisition Is Initialization)** and helps ensure the correct and expected behavior of the class when used in various contexts.

 ```cpp
 class MyClass {